-the modulated genes between SF and PB lacked of significance (FDR<0.05) after multiple testing correction.
-Therefore, to explore the biological relevance of this data, a less stringent pval<0.05 was used as the filtering threshold.
+the modulated genes between synovial fluid and peripheral blood lacked of significance (FDR<0.05) after multiple testing correction.
+Therefore, to explore the potential biological relevance of this data, a less stringent pval<0.05 was used as the filtering threshold.

 When considering the significantly modulated genes (pval<0.05) in at least one cell type, differences in magnitude and reproducibility in FCs were observed across samples and cell types (Figure 5.9).
-Some of the modulated genes showed up-regulation (FC>1.5) in SF compared to PB across the three cell types, for example FN1, SPP1 or CCL2, amongst others (Figure 5.9 orange box).
-On the other hand, a number of genes presented reduced expression in SF (FC<1.5) in at least one of the three cell types, including FOS, IL16, PPBP and TPST1 (Figure
+Some of the modulated genes showed up-regulation (FC>1.5) in synovial fluid compared to peripheral blood across the three cell types, for example FN1, SPP1 or CCL2, amongst others (Figure 5.9 orange box).
+On the other hand, a number of genes showed reduced expression in synovial fluid (FC<1.5) in at least one of the three cell types, including FOS, IL16, PPBP and TPST1 (Figure

 5.9 purple box).
 Also, a number of genes were only consistently modulated in the three CD14+ monocyte samples but not in T cells (Figure 5.9 dark blue box).